Origin and History

 Service during the War

-On May 26 1758, the regiment was with the main force of Ferdinand of Brunswick in the camp of Nottuln.
+On May 26, 1758, the regiment was with the main force of Ferdinand of Brunswick in the camp of Nottuln.
 On May 31, it accompanied Ferdinand in his |offensive on the west bank of the Rhine.
-On June 23, the regiment took part in the battle of Krefeld where it was deployed on the left wing as part of the brigade under Lieutenant-general Spörcken.
+On June 23, the regiment took part in the Battle of Krefeld where it was deployed on the left wing as part of the brigade under Lieutenant-General Spörcken.

-On July 10 1760, the regiment took part in the combat of Corbach where it was deployed in the right column of the main corps under Lieutenant-general Count von Kilmannsegg.
+On July 10, 1760, the regiment took part in the Combat of Corbach where it was deployed in the right column of the main corps under Lieutenant-General Count von Kilmannsegg.

-By May 23 1762, in preparation for the campaign in West Germany, the regiment was attached to the Corps of the Hereditary Prince of Brunswick operating in Westphalia.
+By May 23 1762, in preparation for the campaign in Western Germany, the regiment was attached to the Corps of the Hereditary Prince of Brunswick operating in Westphalia.
 On June 25, the Hereditary Prince advanced up to Buer with 4 sqns (detachments of the present regiment along with Brunswick Carabiniers, Hessian Gens d'Armes and Bock Dragoons and fell into an ambush drawn in a wood near Recklinghausen by the Dragons Chasseurs de Conflans.
 The Hereditary Prince was himself captured by 2 French hussars before being delivered by 20 troopers of Bock Dragoons.
 In this action, the Allies lost 20 men killed and 200 troopers taken prisoners; the French a few men killed and about 15 wounded.
-On August 30, the regiment took part in the combat of Nauheim where it was attached to Lieutenant-general Oheimb's column.
-Around 8:30 AM, the Hereditary Prince instructed Lieutenant-general Oheimb to detach 8 squadrons (including this regiment) to reinforce Jeanneret and to support Luckner's attack on Dorheim with the rest of his corps.
+On August 30, the regiment took part in the Combat of Nauheim where it was attached to Lieutenant-General Oheimb's column.
+Around 8:30 a.m., the Hereditary Prince instructed Lieutenant-General Oheimb to detach 8 squadrons (including this regiment) to reinforce Jeanneret and to support Luckner's attack on Dorheim with the rest of his corps.

 Accurate Vorstellung der saemtlichen Churfürstl. hannöverischen Armee zur eigentlichen Kentniß der Uniform von jedem Regimente nebst beygefügter Geschichte, worinne von der Stiftung, denen Chefs, der Staercke und den wichtigsten Thaten jedes Regiments Nachricht gegeben wird Nürnberg: Raspe 1763 (Universitäts- und Landesbibliothek Sachsen-Anhalt)